kaihendry/dabase.com/content/blog/first-paypal-integration.md

 [streams](https://youtu.be/2JjHmUSjuB0) for learning Javascript (again) AND entertainment, I can't help recall my fairly painless Paypal experience.

-Taking [people's money in 2007](https://webconverger.org/acknowledgements/) seemed painless to what AJ is experiencing. 🤣
+Allow me to show you how I took [people's money in 2007](https://webconverger.org/acknowledgements/).

 # How a payment is made